 What is the ISA Tree Risk Assessment Qualification (TRAQ)?

 TRAQ is an ISA qualification program that trains arborists how to use the methodologies outlined in the ISA Best Management Practices for Tree Risk Assessment.
 This qualification promotes the safety of people and property by providing a standardized and systematic process for assessing tree risk.
 The results of a tree risk assessment can provide tree owners and risk managers with the information to make informed decisions to enhance tree benefits, health, and longevity

 How do I Obtain the Tree Risk Assessment Qualification?

 The qualification consists of a 2-day educational course followed by a ½ day assessment that includes both a written and field component.
 It is required that you attend the course and successfully complete the assessment in order to receive this qualification.

-When applying to participate in a TRAQ event, applicants must agree to the terms, conditions, and policies outlined in the Tree Risk Assessment Candidate Handbook.
+When applying to participate in a TRAQ course, applicants must agree to the terms, conditions, and policies outlined in the Tree Risk Assessment Qualification Application Guide.

 To be eligible to register for the course and take the exam, you must have earned one of the following credentials:

 - ISA Certified Arborist® or ISA Board Certified Master Arborist®